lizardsystem/bui/README.md

 Building for iOS
 ----------------

- - Add a platforms directory is absent:
+ - Add a platforms directory if absent:

 ```
 $ mkdir platforms